Paula Todd

-Paula Todd is a Canadian multimedia journalist, investigative author, broadcaster, and lawyer.
-She is a professor in the School of Media at Seneca College, and is a frequent speaker on cyberabuse, Internet culture, writing, reporting, literacy and freedom of the press.
+Paula Todd is a Canadian investigative journalist, author, and lawyer.
+She is a professor in the School of Media at Seneca College.

-In 2012, she published an eBook about Canadian serial killer Karla Homolka.
-She has also published several other books, including Extreme Mean: Trolls, Bullies and Predators Online in 2014, and Extreme Mean: Ending Cyberabuse at School, Work & Home in 2015.
-The book was a shortlisted nominee for the 2014 Hilary Weston Writers' Trust Prize for Nonfiction and the 2015 Arthur Ellis Award for Best Crime Nonfiction.
+In 2012, Todd published a book about the Canadian serial killer Karla Homolka, and since then, she has published several books including Extreme Mean: Trolls, Bullies and Predators Online (2014), and Extreme Mean: Ending Cyber Abuse at School, Work & Home (2015).
+The book was a shortlisted nominee for the 2014 Hilary Weston Writers' Trust Prize for Nonfiction and the 2015 Arthur Ellis Award for Best Crime Nonfiction respectively.

-Education
+Education and career

-Todd graduated from York University with a Bachelor of Arts in English in 1982, and a Bachelor of Laws (LL.B.) from Osgoode Hall Law School in 1988.
-She was called to the bar of the Law Society of Upper Canada (now known as Law Society of Ontario) in 1990.
-As of 2019, she is licensed, non-practicing lawyer in good standing with the Law Society of Ontario.
+In 1982, Todd earned her BA in English from York University and afterwards an LL.B. from Osgoode Hall Law School in 1988, and a Doctorate (PhD)York University and Metropolitan Toronto Universityin 2025.
+Todd was called to the bar of the Law Society of Upper Canada (now known as Law Society of Ontario) in 1990.
+As of 2019, she is a licensed, non-practicing lawyer in good standing with the Law Society of Ontario.
+After graduating in 1982, Todd was hired by the Toronto Star, where she worked as a reporter, feature writer, and political correspondent.
+She also served as an editorial writer and a member of the editorial board.

-Career

-Soon after graduating in 1982, she was hired by the Toronto Star, where she worked as a reporter, feature writer, and political correspondent.
-During her last four years at the Toronto Star, she also served as an editorial writer and a member of the newspaper's editorial board.